Emma Jane’s fee is €80 per session

 Psychotherapy Training and Accreditation

-Emma Jane began her training at Turning Point in Dublin in 2017, where she completed a Foundation Course in Psychotherapy, followed by a Higher Diploma, and later earned a first-class BA (Hons) Degree in Counselling and Psychotherapy from DBS Dublin.
-She is currently completing a Postgraduate Diploma in Trauma-Focused Psychotherapy.
+Emma Jane is a fully qualified psychotherapist who began her training at Turning Point in Dublin in 2017, completing a Foundation Course followed by a Higher Diploma and a first-class BA (Hons) Degree in Counselling and Psychotherapy from DBS, Dublin.
+She also holds a Postgraduate Diploma in Trauma-Informed Psychotherapy.

-Emma Jane holds pre-accredited membership with the Irish Association for Counselling and Psychotherapy (IACP) and is actively progressing toward full accreditation.
-Emma Jane engages in regular clinical supervision and continuing professional development to ensure ethical, responsive practice
+Her ongoing professional development includes training in Suicide Intervention (ASIST), Somatic Experiencing, Grief and Loss, and Mindfulness-based stress reduction (MBSR).
+Emma Jane is a pre-accredited member of the Irish Association for Counselling and Psychotherapy (IACP) and is currently in the process of achieving full accreditation.
+She engages in regular supervision and continuing professional development to maintain an ethical and responsive practice.

 Counselling and Psychotherapeutic Approach